alicefabreverdure/tweet_analysis/README.md

 After this procedure,we show the predictions on the interface by labeling the tweet as positive or negative sentiment.
 (check section 6, the example for an illustration of the application)

+There is still two branch in this repo.
+Indeed, as explained in section 5, we are not able/didn't manage to run the finale application with dockerhub.
+Then, as it doesn't work as expected, we haven't merged the branch docker-hub.
+On the main branch, to see the final application you have to use docker desktop and the command mentionned in section 5.
+And, in order to see the work done relatively to dockerhub, you have to select the branch docker-hub and to pull the image with the commands mentionned in section 6.

 ### 2. the model

 In this application, we implemented a model that can predict the sentiment(positive or negative) of a hashtag/tweet and provide its confidence level.